Guardianship in Florida

 Guardianship defined

-The Pinellas County Clerk of the Circuit Court defines guardianship as "a legal arrangement under which a person (the guardian) has the legal right and duty to care for another (the ward) and his or her property".
+The Pinellas County Clerk of the Circuit Court defines guardianship as a legal arrangement under which a person (the guardian) has the legal right and duty to care for another (the ward) and his or her property.

-In a guardianship, there are two key players: The Guardian who oversees the legal, financial and other affairs over a person called the Ward, and the Ward is the incapacitated person who, by reason of physical or mental disability, is incapable of managing his or her own affairs.
-Guardianships are run by attorneys, one that represents the guardian and one who represents the ward.
+The Ward is the incapacitated person who, by reason of physical or mental disability, is incapable of managing his or her own affairs.

 How a Guardianship is Created